-- Credit approval is delegated properly: Authorities are properly delegated ensuring check and balance in credit operation at every stage i.e. screening, assessing risk, identification, management and mitigation of credit risk as well as monitoring, supervision and recovery of loans with provision for early warning system. - Independent Credit Risk Management Division: There is an independent Credit Division (Credit Risk Management Division) to assess credit risks and suggest the mitigation procedures & techniques while processing the credit proposals by the Corporate Banking Division for approval. - Separate Credit Administration Division: A separate credit administration division confirms that perfected security documents are in place before disbursement.
+- Separate Credit Administration Division: A separate credit administration division confirms that perfected security documents are in place before disbursement.
 DBBL is continuing a unique process of rechecking security documentation by a second legal advisor other than the lawyer who vetted it originally.
-The division also monitors borrower's compliance with lending covenants and agreed terms and conditions. - Independent Credit Monitoring & Recovery Division and Management Recovery Committee: An independent and fully dedicated Credit Monitoring & Recovery Division monitors the performance and recovery of loans, identify early signs of delinquencies in portfolio and take corrective measures including legal actions to mitigate risks, improve loan quality and to ensure timely recovery of loans.
+The division also monitors borrower's compliance with lending covenants and agreed terms and conditions. - Independent Special Asset Management Division and Management Recovery Committee: An independent and fully dedicated Special Asset Management Division monitors the performance and recovery of loans, identify early signs of delinquencies in portfolio and take corrective measures including legal actions to mitigate risks, improve loan quality and to ensure timely recovery of loans.
 This division also monitors risk status of loan portfolio and ensures adequate loan loss provision.
 There is a dedicated and high-level management recovery committee to deal with the problem loans for early and most appropriate settlements. - Credit operations are subject to independent internal Audit: Internal Control & Compliance Division independently verifies and ensures, at least once in a year, compliance with approved lending guidelines, Bangladesh Bank guidelines, operational procedures, adequacy of internal control, documentation and overall Credit Risk Management System. - Reporting to Board/ Executive Committee/Risk Management Committee: Overall quality, performance, recovery status, risks status, adequacy of provision of loan portfolio are regularly reported to the Board of Directors/ Executive Committee/ Risk Management Committee of the Board for information and guidance.

-Above all, the Risk Management Division is regularly guiding the Credit Risk Management Division (s) on increasing the collateral coverage, product/sector specific diversification of credit exposures, single borrower exposures limit, large loan portfolio ceiling as stipulated by Bangladesh Bank, improving the asset quality, conducting credit rating of the borrowers to minimize the capital charge against credit risk of the Bank.
+Above all, the Risk Management Division is regularly suggesting/ recommending the Credit Risk Management Division (s) on increasing the collateral coverage, product/sector specific diversification of credit exposures, single borrower exposures limit, large loan portfolio ceiling as stipulated by Bangladesh Bank, improving the asset quality, conducting credit rating of the borrowers to minimize the capital charge against credit risk of the Bank.